garima385/Recession-Forecasting-Machine-Learning/README.md

-# Recession prediction with a comparative analysis of machine learning models
+# Recession prediction
-jhjkhkj
+using comparative analysis of machine learning models such as SVM (Support Vector Machine), Random Forest, KNN (k nearest neighbour) and MLP (Multilayer perceptron)